The Canadian Rockies and Alaska Cruise

 This fantastic 12 night Canadian Rockies and Alaska cruise and rail combination is one of popular itineraries.
 Enjoy a stay in the beautiful mountain resort of Banff complemented with a rail journey through the rockies where you will discover impressive scenery of waterfalls, forests and snow capped mountains, follow this with a spectacular cruise to Alaska onboard Holland America Line ms Volendam.

-Weekly departures May - September 2018 .
-Call for details.
+Available weekly May – September 2019 – call for details.

 You will then be transferred to Banff where you will spend 2 nights.